RayKilburg/cooking-ninja/README.md

 ## Usage

-- first run json-server on port 3000, then run the app with "npm run"`
+- first run json-server on port 3000, then run the app with "npm start"

 ### `npm install`